High-sensitivity detection of terahertz radiation

 High harmonic generation at the nanoscale

 High harmonic generation (HHG) from condensed matter has recently attracted much attention due to its potential for a myriad of applications, such as new optoelectronic devices, new plasmonic sensors, and applications in medical imaging and precision metrology.
-This project will join experimental expertise of Dr. Staudte with theoretical and computational expertise of Prof. Ramunno to investigate HHG from nanostructured semiconductor surfaces for two main goals:
+This project will join experimental expertise of Dr. Vampa with theoretical and computational expertise of Prof. Ramunno to investigate HHG from nanostructured semiconductor surfaces for two main goals:

 The first goal is to use the short wavelengths produced by HHG to image — in real-time and with sub-micrometer resolution — the electric fields surrounding real-world electronic circuits and semiconductor devices, without any direct contact to the device under test (Fig 1).
 This would present a major breakthrough for the semiconductor manufacturing industry.